yashasaxena/bme590hrm/README.md

 Running the Code:
 1. Pull from master branch.
 2. Set up Conda environment (bme590hrm).
-3. To run file, python JSY_HRcalc_programfile.py (data file must be titled "ecg_data.csv").
+3. To run file, python JSY_HRcalc_programfile.py XX YY ZZ(data file must be titled "ecg_data.csv").
+Where XX is desired averaging time (min, float acceptable), YY is brachycardia limit (bpm, float acceptable), and ZZ is tachycardia limit (bpm, float acceptable).
+XX parameter is required.
+YY and ZZ parameter is optional and default values are 100 and 60.
-3.a) This file should output all required information.
-Output test file will be named HR_Specs.text
+3.a) This file should output all required information to the command line.
+Output will also be stored in a test file will named HR_Specs.txt and will be saved in the repository you are working in.

+Note: There is a file ecg_data.csv in the master branch right now, please keep this in mind when running code.

 Unit Test Files:
 - test_import.py